arkanis/smtp_send/README.md

   details.

   - `user` and `pass` keys: SMTP user name and password.
 Both have to be set to enable authentication.
-Right now only PLAIN authentication is supported.
+Right now only PLAIN and LOGIN authentication is supported.
     Default when not specified: Don't do SMTP authentication.
   - `timeout`: The timeout in seconds used by `fsockopen()`.
 If it can't connect to the SMTP server in that time the function aborts.